home

 The Holocaust actually happened.

-It may not have, but I have never perceived any evidence to the contrary.
+It may not have, but I have never perceived any evidence to the contradictory.

-i.e. I have perceived evidence of the contrary, but not enough to dissuade me from claiming knowledge.
+i.e. I have perceived evidence of the contradictory, but not enough to dissuade me from claiming knowledge.

 e.g. I know my world view is correct.